connexcs/docs/docs/global-routing.md

 # Routing Global
 **Routing Global** allows you to create routing templates that can be applied to multiple customers.
-This is ideal when all or multiple customers are using the same or same type of route or routing settings.
+This is ideal when all or multiple customers are using a repeatable configuration, either the same type of route or the same routing settings.
 When you need to apply a change to routing for multiple customers, you only need to update the template.

 ## Setup
 To setup **Routing Global** template, first create it then apply it to the customer account(s) using the **Tag** field.